 23: Strap gear directly to the roof racks

-Securing camping gear to the roof racks of your car is a very popular way to transport some of your camping gear, but car roof accessories, such as roof boxes, roof trays and baskets and cargo bags, come at a significant expense.
+Securing camping gear to the roof racks of your car is a very popular way to transport some of your camping gear, but accessories, such as roof boxes, trays and baskets and cargo bags, come at a significant expense.
 The alternative of strapping gear directly to the roof racks of your car is a great and low-cost alternative if done safely.

-Check out our detailed instructions in The Campus on how to safely tie gear to the roof racks.
+Check out our detailed instructions how to safely tie gear to the roof racks.